yamamushi/du-discordbot/README.md

 | ------------- | ------------- | ------------- |
 | promote | Promotes a user to the selected group  | ~promote @yamamushi admin |

-### Command Permissions
+## Command Permissions

-The command registry is an internal permissions system for commands, which allows for limiting their usage x    as configured.
+The command registry is an internal permissions system for commands, which allows for limiting their usage as configured.

 Permissions on commands can be registered in one of three ways: